billster45/ScienceCritAI/README.md

 [↑ Back to top](#sciencecritai)

 ### [Evaluating gender bias in large language models in long-term care](https://billster45.github.io/ScienceCritAI/LLM_Gender_Bias_summary_20250827_180749.html)
-**Why read this:** This paper is worth reading as it critically evaluates gender bias in large language models used in long-term care, highlighting significant disparities in how male and female patients are represented in care summaries.
-The findings reveal that while one model demonstrated no bias, another exhibited substantial bias against women, raising important implications for the use of AI in healthcare and the potential impact on patient care and outcomes.
+**Why read this:** This paper is worth reading as it highlights the critical issue of gender bias in large language models used in long-term care, which can significantly impact patient care and outcomes.
+The study's findings reveal that while one model demonstrated no bias, another exhibited significant disparities in how it summarized care records for men and women, emphasizing the need for careful evaluation and improvement of AI tools in healthcare settings.

 **Date:** 2025-08-27
 **Journal:** BMC Medical Informatics and Decision Making